Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 Another edge could be momentum.
 Empirical research shows that stocks that have performed well in the past continue to perform well in the coming months.

 Opposite, stocks performing poorly continue to perform poorly.
-This is an edge you can make into a trading strategy by selling losers and buying winners.
+You can make this edge into a trading strategy by selling losers and buying winners.
 It would help if you found the correct time frame and which instruments to trade: how many periods to use as the lookback period and how many periods as the holding period.
-History shows this has worked for periods between 1-12 months but not for shorter or longer periods.
+History shows this has worked for periods between 1 and 12 months but not for shorter or longer periods.

 A straightforward momentum strategy is tactical allocations between the S&P 500 (SPY)and long-term Treasuries (TLT):